Chapter 1: Between the salt and the leaves

 “You aren’t even going to answer?”
 He leaned forward to tower over her.

 “You didn’t ask a question.”
-She shrugged.
+She shrugged, tilting her head back to look up at him.

 “The king rewards people for bringing in those who use dark magic.”